General enquiries: 0800 326 5559

 Alternatively, if your addiction is milder in nature and you are working to hold down a job or care for a family, you may benefit from a part-time outpatient programme.

-Benefits of inpatient treatment:
+Benefits of an inpatient addiction treatment programme:

 • The opportunity to immerse yourself in treatment and recovery